 An Opportunity To Build Something Substantial

 Creating something is the perfect way to NOT waste your time.
 The modern leisure activities that are heavily advertised will give you nothing in return.
 Playing video games and watching television are surely fun, but they only erase the already limited amount of free time we have.

 It’s addictive to hang around social media and like statuses but this won’t really help you achieve something in life.
 The more time you’ve spent commenting on other people’s posts, the more effort you put into playing video games, the less time you’ll have to create something long-lasting that can potentially help other people.

 Besides, the more stuff you share on Facebook or Instagram the more dependent you become to these channels.
 On top of that, this way you’re helping these obsessive platforms grow even bigger.

 You’ll Grow As Individual

-Crafting a simple wooden table will expose you to a lot of problems that will require resolving: What wood to use?
+Crafting a simple wooden table will expose you to a lot of problems that will require solving: What wood to use?
 How to place the legs?
-How long should be the nails?
+How many nails to use?
 Should I polish it?
-How should I enforce the construction so it will last for at least 5 years and me standing on top?
+How should I enforce the construction so it will last for at least 5 years?

-There is more, it will prompt you to think backwards.
+Moreover, the process of creating will prompt you to think backward.
 To reverse engineer which will change the way you see things and the world in general.

-What these two fashion twins share later in the episode is that, even though we’re buying stuff like crazy, we don’t really appreciate what we store in our homes.
-We don’t take care of the things we own because we have so many.
-Everything around us is happening so fast that we don’t care if we’ll need to buy a new phone after a few months, we don’t care because we know that after one year there will be a new model and we’ll want it.
-For that reason, we throw the current one, smash it and neglect it.
+What these two fashion twins shared later in the episode is that, even though we’re buying stuff like crazy, we don’t really appreciate what we store in our homes.
+We don’t take good care of the things we own because we have so many.
+Everything around us is happening so fast that we don’t care if we’ll need to buy a new phone after a few months.
+We don’t care because we know that after one year there will be a new model and we’ll want it.
+For that reason, we throw the current one, smash it, and neglect it.